WakelandBranz/Freshman-Year-S1-Notes/MATH 381 - Crawford/Homework/1.6/Scratch Work.md

 [Valid Argument?]

 Assuming that the above is a valid argument, we can safely assume that $q$ and $r$ are always true.
+In order for our second argument to fail, $q \rightarrow r$ has to evaluate to be false; this is only possible if $q$ is true and $r$ is false.
 ### 3. UNSURE HOW TO DO

 Use exercise (**2**) to show that the argument form with premises $(p \land t) \rightarrow (r \lor s)$, $q \rightarrow (u \land t)$, $u \rightarrow p$, and $\lnot s$ and conclusion $q \rightarrow r$ is valid.